Esri/calcite-design-system/BOILERPLATE_COMPONENT.md

 # Boilerplate Example Component

 Get started building a new Calcite Component using this boilerplate example.
-Thee following files are common for building a new component.
+Thee following files are common for building a new component. test

 ## Component